-Health professionals work collaboratively with Indigenous clients to meet the client's health and wellness goals.
+Physical therapists work collaboratively with Indigenous clients to meet the client's health and wellness goals.

-- 5.1 Respectfully learn about the client and the reasons the client has sought health care services. - 5.2 Engage with clients and their identified supports to identify, understand, and address the client's health and wellness goals. - 5.3 Actively support the client's right to decide on their course of care. - 5.4 Communicate effectively with clients by: - 5.4.1 Providing the client with the necessary time and space to share their needs and goals.
+- 5.1 Respectfully learn about the client and the reasons the client has sought healthcare services. - 5.2 Engage with clients and their identified supports to identify, understand, and address the client's health and wellness goals. - 5.3 Actively support the client's right to decide on their course of care. - 5.4 Communicate effectively with clients by: - 5.4.1 Providing the client with the necessary time and space to share their needs and goals. - 5.4.2 Providing clear information about the healthcare options available, including information about what the client may experience during the healthcare encounter. - 5.4.3 Ensuring information is communicated in a way that the client can understand.